 Hi, I'm Emma!
 I used to be a complete homebody, until I started hiking in 2022 and got immediately hooked.
-Since then, I've climbed more than 150 mountains in Japan, and have written about 102 of my hikes (and counting!) for you to check out on this blog.
+Since then, I've climbed more than 150 mountains in Japan, and written about 105 of them (and counting!) on my blog.

 Of course, everyone is familiar with Mt Fuji, Japan's most iconic mountain - but there are so many other mountains to explore in Japan.
 If you're based in Tokyo, you'll find plenty of day hikes in the surrounding prefectures, easily accessible via public transport.
 In the summer months, you can also head to the Japanese Alps to climb some of Japan's 3000m+ peaks.